 Tip #3 – Change Your Address Before You Move

-Don’t forget to update your doctors, dentists, etc before you leave….especially if you are moving long distance or out of state.
+Don’t forget to update your doctors, dentists, schools & daycare, etc before you leave.
 Most professionals will be able to refer you to a new location in your new town or city.

 Tip #4 – Get Free Packing & Moving Supplies